Knossos with Kids

 How do you make Knossos interesting for kids?

 You make Knossos interesting for kids through storytelling and a sense of adventure.
-Tell them the legend of the Minotaur and the labyrinth before you arrive, the monster, the hero Theseus, Ariadne and the ball of thread, then frame the maze-like palace as the labyrinth from the story, turning the visit into a quest.
+Tell them the legend of the Minotaur and the labyrinth before you arrive, introducing the monster, the hero Theseus, Ariadne and the ball of thread, then frame the maze-like palace as the labyrinth from the story, turning the visit into a quest.
 Challenge them to find the bull in the frescoes, spot the throne room and imagine the people who lived there.
 Keep the visit short and focused on the colourful highlights like the bull-leaping fresco, and consider a family-friendly or private guide who can tell the myths and history in a way that engages children.

 What is the best age to take kids to Knossos?